ndelacerda/ndelacerda.github.io/_pages/wip.md

 <u>Abstract</u>: This paper evaluates the extent to which political parties in contemporary Latin America compete by offering voters distinct policy programs, and the degree to which they rely on alternative, non-programmatic appeals.
 Using data from CHES-LA, a recent expert survey of party positions in the region, we employ confirmatory factor analysis to show that political parties compete for voters using a mix of programmatic and non-programmatic appeals.
 We demonstrate that populism and particularism, though related, are two different non-programmatic dimensions, and that they interact in systematic ways with the programmatic dimension.
 While programmatically polarized parties tend to rely on populist appeals, centrist and right-wing parties are more likely to favor particularism.
 More generally, we provide a comprehensive view of party competition in the region.

 <i>Presented at the American Political Science Association 2023 Annual Conference, Los Angeles.<i>

-## Beyond an Instrumental Exchange: The Effect of Clientelism on Expressive Partisanship in Mexico

-**with Rodrigo Castro Cornejo**

-<u>Abstract</u>: While clientelistic exchanges are typically analyzed from an instrumental perspective, viewing them as rational interactions between actors who aim to maximize their utility, we argue that gift-giving can transcend utilitarian considerations and increase expressive attitudes towards political parties.
-In particular, we posit that clientelistic exchanges can increase positive feelings towards political parties and even shape levels of partisanship.
-Identifying the effect of clientelism on citizens’ expressive considerations is particularly challenging because political parties often target loyal voters.
-We overcome this challenge by leveraging a three-wave panel study that allows us to identify the effect of clientelism on parties/candidates’ evaluations and partisanship controlling by political machines’ pre-existing patterns of resource allocation.
-Findings show that clientelism can improve evaluations of parties/candidates and partisanship towards the party that distributed the goods and decrease them among those parties that did not target the individuals.
-Overall, findings from this paper underscore how campaign gift-giving can lead to meaningful attitudinal and affective changes.

-<i>Presented at the Midwest Political Science Association 2024 Annual Conference<i>.

 ## Partisan Profiles in Democracies and Non-Democracies: Evidence from 101 Countries